clopca/cdk-vpclattice-alpha/API.md

 ```

 - *Type:* aws-cdk-lib.aws_ec2.IVpc[]
-- *Default:* no vpcs are associated
+- *Default:* no VPCs are associated

-Vpcs that are associated with this Service Network.
+You can associate VPCs to your service network at or after network creation.

+After association, services within the VPC can make calls to services in the
+service network.
+Any VPC owner with access to the service network can associate
+their VPCs to it.

 ---